dss99911/kotlin-simple-architecture/README.md

 - To use this library without copying will be supported soon.

 # Articles
 - TODO: 1.
-What we can do with Kotlin Multiplatform(Kotlinm Simple Architecture overview, single project on client, backend(for speed?, remove module on settings.))
+Why use and What can do with Kotlin Multiplatform
 - TODO: 2.
 Api call on Kotlin Multiplatform
 - TODO: 3.
 MVVM on Kotlin Multiplatform(explain DataFlow)
 - TODO: 4.
 Authentication, OAuth on Kotlin Multiplatform
 - TODO: 5.
 Deeplink on Multiplatform
 - TODO: 6.
 Kotlin Simple Architecture Advanced use cases.
     - why template project.(different version. stable version. a lot of configuration on android, ios, server, etc)
-    - local ip adress
+    - generating local ip adress
     - preference controller, preference
     - log
     - plugin configuration
     - reactive
-    - for future

 # Planning & Contributions
-All issues and plan is described [here](https://hyun.myjetbrains.com/youtrack/agiles/108-0/109-0) Anyone can create ticket and contribute.
+All issues and plan is described [here](https://hyun.myjetbrains.com/youtrack/agiles/108-0/109-0) If there are anyone who like the idea of this project, feel free to contributes, It'll be so much appreciated.
+Currently as a single developer.
+It's not easy to maintain all of this.

 # License